bata26/MyVacation/README.md

 A registration form will allow new users to register within the application as Registered Users. </br>
 <b>Unregistered User:</b>
 - Unregistered User can register to the platform.
-- Unregistered User can browse an accomodation/activity filtered by city, period and nr of guests.
+- Unregistered User can browse an accommodation/activity filtered by city, period and nr of guests.
-- Unregistered User can view an accomodation/activity.
+- Unregistered User can view an accommodation/activity.
 - Unregistered User can browse top 3 cities.
-- Unregistered User can browse top 3 accomodations.
+- Unregistered User can browse top 3 accommodations.
 - Unregistered User can browse top 3 activities.
 - Uregistered User can view a review.</br>
 <b>Registered User:</b>
 - Registered User can log in to the platform.
 - Registered User can log out from the platform.
-- Registered User can browse accomodation/activity filtered by city, period and nr of guests.
+- Registered User can browse accommodation/activity filtered by city, period and nr of guests.
-- Registered User can insert an accomodation/activity.
+- Registered User can insert an accommodation/activity.
-- Registered User can view an accomodation/activity.
+- Registered User can view an accommodation/activity.
-- Registered User can update an accomodation/activity.
+- Registered User can update an accommodation/activity.
-- Registered User can delete an accomodation/activity.
+- Registered User can delete an accommodation/activity.
 - Registered User can browse top 3 cities.
-- Registered User can browse top 3 accomodations.
+- Registered User can browse top 3 accommodations.
 - Registered User can browse top 3 activities.
-- Registered User can browse a recommended accomodation/activity.
+- Registered User can browse a recommended accommodation/activity.
 - Registered User can browse a recommended user.
-- Registered User can reserve an accomodation/actvity.
+- Registered User can reserve an accommodation/actvity.
 - Registered User can view own reservations.
 - Registered User can update a reservation.
 - Registered User can delete a reservation.